Hip fracture: Subtrochanteric fractures

 Subtrochanteric fractures may be treated with an intramedullary nail or a screw-plate construction and may require traction pre-operatively, though this practice is uncommon.
 It is unclear if any specific type of nail results in different outcomes than any other type of nail.

 A lateral incision over the trochanter is made and a cerclage wire is placed around the fracture for reduction.
 Once reduction has been achieved a guide canal for the nail is made through the proximal cortex and medullary.
 The nail is inserted through the canal and is fixated proximally and distally with screws.
 X-rays are obtained to ensure proper reduction and placement of the nail and screws are achieved.

 Rehabilitation

 Rehabilitation has been proven to increase daily functional status.
 Forty percent of individuals with hip fractures are also diagnosed with dementia or mild cognitive impairment which often results in poorer post-surgical outcomes.
 In such cases enhanced rehabilitation and care models have been shown to have limited positive effects in reducing delirium and hospital length of stay.
-It is unclear if the use of anabolic steroids effects recovery.
+It is unclear if the use of anabolic steroids affects recovery.

 A updated Cochrane review (2022) involving over 4000 patients found evidence that gait training, balance and functional tasks training to be particularly effective when compared to conventional care.
 There is also moderate-certainty evidence that rehabilitation after hip fracture surgery, when delivered by a multidisciplinary team and supervised by an appropriate medical specialist, results in fewer cases of 'poor outcome', like death and deterioration in residential status.
+There is evidence early mobilisation helps.
+A UK study analysing data on over 135,000 people who had surgery for hip fracture found that people who get out of bed on the day of hip surgery, or the day after, were twice as likely to leave hospital within 30 days.